The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Gallery Artrio and Bass River Pottery at 50 Pearl on the HyArts Campus, corner of South and Pearl, Hyannis

 The HyArts campus located at the corner of Pearl and South Streets in Hyannis providing artist work and gallery space.
-The campus includes the historic Guyer Barn, artist in residence Sarah Holl’s ArtSpace and Gallery Artio and Bass River Pottery.
+The campus includes the historic Guyer Barn, artist in residence Sarah Holl’s ArtSpace, Gallery Artio and Bass River Pottery.

-Pearl Street is located between bustling Main Street and the harbor front and is adjacent to the future site of the new regional performing arts center.
+Pearl Street is located between bustling Main Street and the harbor front.

 50 Pearl Street was constructed in 1830 as a residential home and has a rich history as a gathering place for local artists.
 Playwrights and poets congregated at the home for lively readings, and nautical-themed original Vernon B. Coleman murals decorate the basement walls.

 Today, 50 Pearl Street is home to Gallery Artrio and Bass River Pottery, recent additions to the HyArts Campus located in the HyArts Cultural District in downtown Hyannis.

 Pearl Street plays an important role as part of the Town-owned properties on the arts campus at the corner of South and Pearl, a unique artist live / work space developed by the Town of Barnstable which also includes the Guyer Barn and Sarah Holl ArtSpace.